beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 }
 ```

 Ok!
-There are a couple things to see here...not the least of which is
+There are a couple things to see here... not the least of which is
 that the `increment()` function takes an `int*` as a parameter.
 We pass
 it an `int*` in the call by changing the `int` variable `i` to an `int*`
 using the `address-of` operator.
 (Remember, a pointer holds an address,
 so we make pointers to variables by running them through the
 `address-of` operator.)

-The `increment()` function gets a copy of the pointer on the stack.
-Both
+The `increment()` function gets a copy of the pointer.
+Both the original
-the original pointer `j` (in `main()`) and the copy of that pointer `p`
+pointer `j` (in `main()`) and the copy of that pointer `p` (the
-(the parameter in `increment()`) point to the same address, namely the
+parameter in `increment()`) point to the same address, namely the one
-one holding the value `i`.
-(Again, by analogy, like two pieces of paper
+holding the value `i`.
+(Again, by analogy, like two pieces of paper with
-with the same home address written on them.)
-Dereferencing either will
+the same home address written on them.)
+Dereferencing either will allow
-allow you to modify the original variable `i`!
+you to modify the original variable `i`!
 The function can modify a
 variable in another scope!
 Rock on!

 The above example is often more concisely written in the call just by